 - Traceroute: It is a network troubleshooting utility that is used to find the number of hops required for a particular packet to reach the destination.

-- Tracepath: It is the same as traceroute with a difference that it does not require root privileges.
+- Tracepath: It is the same as traceroute with the difference that it does not require root privileges.

 - Dig: This command is used to query the DNS name servers for any task related to the DNS lookup.